karakun/karakun.github.io/_posts/2025-12-15-AI-Retrofit.md

 ## 2. Technology Setup

+For this article, we use our own [HIBU platform](https://hibu-platform.com/en/home/) as an example.
+HIBU provides an API library that includes request and response classes annotated with OpenAPI metadata, which makes it well suited for generating structured outputs.

 ### Gradle Dependencies

 You can retrofit without heavy dependencies, provided your project already runs on **Spring Boot 3.x** (required for Spring AI).